lbl-neutrino/larpixSlowControls/README.md

 	localhost:2000

 You should be taken to the Grafana login page.
-The username and password are stored in the google docs file entitled "Larpix Slow Controls Credentials" on the DUNE ND Electronics Development portal.
+The username and password are stored in DUNE ND Electronics Development/Control Monitors/Larpix Slow Controls Credentials.

 At the top of the Grafana window is a search panel.
 Search for:

  	Larpix Slow Controls

 You will see at least 2 choices: (i) Larpix Slow Controls - DO NOT EDIT, (ii) Larpix Slow Controls - Editable.
 If you wish to play with the dashboard go to the editable version.
 If you wish to save your changes to the dashboard please save a version under your own name.
-For example, you probably see one already named "Larpix Slow Controls - cmcnulty".
-You can save your version by clicking on the gear symbol at the top of the page which will take you to a new page where you can configure certain parameters and then click on the "Save as" button at the top.
+For example, you probably already see one named "Larpix Slow Controls - cmcnulty".
+Save your version by clicking on the gear symbol at the top of the dashboard.
+This will take you to a new page where you can configure certain parameters.
+Click on the "Save as" button at the top.

 #################################################################################